 What Is Alcohol?

 Alcohol is a beverage that contains a significant amount of ethanol, a depressant.
 It is the most commonly abused substance in the United States.
+Alcohol can often be found at most celebratory events, from parties to work outings.
+Some common forms of alcohol are beer, wine, vodka, and other liquors.

 What Are Common Street Names?